imakshatgoel/RL-in-Trading/week1/README.md

 We have added a lot of resources and tutorials and you may go through any of them and finally be able to do the assignments we have listed.
 Don't get overwhelmed by the amount of resources.
 They are not compulsory, I have just added whatever came into my notice :)
+Numpy_assignment.py is the first assignment you should be focusing on
 ## **Resources**

 ## Python Basics